 Students are asked to attach the key ring to the key(s) that they carry with them at all times.
-The keychain contains the Dickinson College 24-hour Hot Line number (001 717-245-1111) - the digits 001 are the International Country Code for the United States - and the phone number of the Center for Global Study and Engagement (001 717-245-1341).
-The emergency numbers on the keychain make the following easier:
+On one side of the tag is the Dickinson College 24-hour Hot Line number (001 717-245-1111).
+(The digits 001 are the International Country Code for the United States.)
+On the reverse side is the phone number of the Center for Global Study and Engagement (001 717-245-1341).
+A Program Center number or other emergency number can be entered in the blank space.
+For obvious security reasons, the overseas home address or phone number should NOT be entered.
+The emergency numbers on the key chain make the following easier: